crate/crate-howtos/docs/integrations/ml-dist.rst

 For this distributed machine learning implementation, you will be using a `Kaggle`_ data set called `pump_sensor_data`_.

 The dataset contains data gathered from 52 sensors.
 These data rows come with a timestamp and a machine-status attached to them.
-There are three unique states the machine can have:
+A machine can have three unique states:

 - ``normal``
 - ``broken``
 - ``recovering``.